stijsseling/community-widgets/README.md

 ## Custom API Widgets
 * [Animals Display](widgets/animals-display-by-panonim/README.md) by @panonim - Display random images of animals such as cats or dogs.
 * [Arr Releases](widgets/arr-releases-by-erkston/README.md) by @erkston - Show upcoming, recently downloaded, or missing items from Sonarr, Radarr, or Lidarr
+* [Audiobookshelf stats](widgets/audiobookshelf-by-ferdyverse/README.md) by @ferdyverse - Show the number of books and podcasts in your Audiobookshelf server, along with their total duration.
 * [Cats As A Service Photos](widgets/cats-as-a-service-photos-by-gugugiyu/README.md) by @gugugiyu - show a grid of cat photos from the Cat as a Service [API](https://cataas.com/)
 * [Cryptopanic News](widgets/cryptopanic-news/README.md) by @herculosh - A real-time cryptocurrency news widget that displays filtered news from CryptoPanic.com with configurable filters for news type, regions, and currencies.
 * [Cup Updates](widgets/cup-updates-by-panonim/README.md) by @panonim - Displays information about containers needing an update from Cup.
 * [Formula 1 Widgets](widgets/formula1-widgets-by-abaza738/README.md) by @abaza738 - show different stats from the current Formula 1 season from [F1 API](https://f1api.dev)
 * [Football Fixtures](widgets/football-fixtures-by-cristiandiiorio/README.md) by @cristiandiiorio - show the last match and the next match of your favourite football team using football-data api
 * [Frigate stats](widgets/frigate-stats-by-Pimer0/README.md) by @Pimer0 - show alerts and detections from the last 24 hours from your Frigate service [Frigate](https://frigate.video/)